 The German grading system is different as compared to the Pakistani grading system.
-According to the German grading system, 1 considered as very good standard and 5 considered insufficient or fail.
-Instead in Pakistani universities, 4 considered as very good and 1.75 considered as failed.
-Different Pakistani universities have different minimum passing grades but here I used 1.75 which was a minimum passing grade in my university.
+According to the German grading system, 1 considered an excellent standard, and 5 considered insufficient or fail.
+Instead, in Pakistani universities, 4 regarded as very good, and 1.75 deemed to be failed.
+Different Pakistani universities have different minimum passing grades, but here I used 1.75, which was a minimum passing grade in my university.

 You have to follow these steps to convert your local grade into German grade:

 - First of all, subtract your achieved grade from the maximum possible grade of your university.

 - Then divide it with the subtracted result of the maximum possible grade and the lowest passing grade of your university.

 - After that, multiply the result by three and add 1.
 The final result will be your German grade.

 Apply modified Bavarian formula: (4.00 – 3.02) / (4.00 – 1.75) x 3 + 1 = 2.3067 (your German grade)